Agent Hooks

 onToolEnd

-- Triggered: After a tool's
+- Triggered: After a tool execution completes or throws an error.

-- Use Cases: Logging tool results or errors, post-processing tool output, triggering subsequent actions based on tool success or failure.
+OnToolEndHookArgs):{ agent: Agent, tool: AgentTool, output: unknown | undefined, error: VoltAgentError | undefined, context: OperationContext } - Use Cases: Logging tool results or errors, post-processing output, triggering actions based on success or failure.

 // Example: Log the result or error of a tool execution